Hrod-Ger/pillomatic/README.md

 # Algorithms
-We use one algorithm to detect via a WebCam of which colour is the pill in order to classify it:
+We use one algorithm to detect via a WebCam which colour is the pill in order to classify it:
 - [Code](https://github.com/Hrod-Ger/pillomatic/blob/main/src/main.py)

 # License